AdamCopeland22/DemoProject/README.md

 # DemoProject

-Pull project into intilj, start up spring by running main in DemoApplication.class.
+I have expierance working with Api's before but this was my first time using spring boot.
+Looking forward to learning more Pull project into intilj, start up spring by running main in DemoApplication.class.
 Run requests.
 I built an api to do add people and addresses it runs with requests at the moment you can run them through the browser, curl or postman.
 I did manual testing because I wanted to set up a web page and have some selenium tests to test the api but I didnt have time to do so.